bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 > Note that it is not your job to worry about what the callback function being passed in is doing.
 That is up to the user of your traversal method.
 All you care about when implementing the traversal method is to call the passed-in callback in either depth-first or breadth-first order, depending on which traversal method you're implementing.

 #### Task 2.
-Implement Heapsort

-Inside the `ex2` directory you'll find the `heap.py` file with a working implementation of the heap class.
-Your second task is to implement a sorting method called [heapsort](https://en.wikipedia.org/wiki/Heapsort) that uses the heap data structure in order to sort an array of numbers.
-Your `heapsort` function should return a new list containing all of the sorted data.

-Run `python test_heap.py` to run the tests for your `heapsort` function to ensure that your implementation is correct.

-#### Task 3.
 Analyze some runtimes

 Open up the `Data_Structures_Answers.md` file.
 This is where you'll jot down your answers for the runtimes of the functions you just implemented.
 If you implemented depth-first traversal, just answer the questions pertaining to the depth-first traversal algorithm.
 If you implemented breadth-first traversal, just answer the questions pertaining to breadth-first traversal.
-Make sure you answer the heapsort questions as well!

-### Algorithms

-It is recommended that you allot about 1 and a half hours for this portion of the sprint challenge.

-For the algorithms portion of the sprint challenge, you'll be answering questions posed in the `Algorithms_Questions.md` document inside the `algorithms` directory.
-Write down your answer and also write down a justification for _why_ you put down that answer.
-This could net you some partial credit if your justification is sound but the answer you put down turns out to not be correct.
-Add your answers to the questions in the `Algorithms_Answers.md` file.

 ### Stretch Problems